SophieWalden/Block-Tower-Defense/README.md

 # Block-Tower-Defense
-A Tower Defense game in the Alpha stages (V 0.7a2)
+A Tower Defense game in the Alpha stages (V 0.8a1)

-Currently: 8 Towers each with 8 upgrades, 10 Different monsters to defend the world from, and 25 Pre-programmed waves with an endless freeplay
+Currently: 9 Towers each with 8 upgrades, 10 Different monsters to defend the world from, and 25 Pre-programmed waves with an endless freeplay

 Just download the files and run main.py (Pygame required)

-V 0.7a2 Changes: Finally taught this towers how to aim!
-Also buffed the ice tower for early game.

-V 0.7a2 Highest Wave (Not set by me): 137
+V 0.8a1: Second Map, 1 Save File for each map, 3 Different Difficulties, New Cannon Tower, Many Many Bug Fixes, and tons more released on this update!